 Unauthorized use or misuse of proprietary information, in whatever form, is prohibited.
 “Proprietary” means property in which the university or its employees and/or students have a legal interest or responsibility to maintain confidentiality (see NDSU Policy 343, Confidential Proprietary Information).

-4.15 Property Violations

-Property violations are prohibited and include, but are not limited to, behaviors that would commonly constitute criminal violations, such as burglary, robbery, theft, possession of stolen property, trespassing and vandalism.

-4.15.1 Arson
+3.24 Arson

 Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, or personal property of another is prohibited.